mlcourses/lab-3-blog-post-group6_cs281/post.md

 Here is a video of LED D working properly in all cases, to light up from number 0 to 5.
   [Vid of LED D working](https://youtube.com/shorts/KXEbo0dtIIU?feature=share)

+After building it, we tested the correctness of this.
+With LED D wired correctly, LED D light up.
+This testing process involved systematically checking different input combinations and verifying the resulting LED illumination as expected according to the minimized expression, thereby validating the functionality of LED D and Circuit design for it.

 ### LED E